theobald-software/theobald-software.github.io/content/_en/xtract-is-for-azure/introduction/ssis-migration.md

 ![VS_Deployment_Target](/img/content/VS_Deployment_Target.png){:class="img-responsive"}

-### Install the latest version of Xtract IS
+### Install the latest version of Xtract IS for Azure
-Install the latest version of Xtract IS on your SSIS server and any development environment (Visual Studio/SSDT).
+Install the latest version of Xtract IS for Azure on your SSIS server and any development environment (Visual Studio/SSDT).